lengning/OEFinder/README.md

 For mac users, if you encounter problems in running RGtk2, I found the following link to be useful: https://gist.github.com/sebkopf/9405675

 My R kept crashing when calling RGtk2 after upgrading my mac OS X to Yosemite.
-It was fixed after following the these steps:
+It was fixed by following the these steps:
 ```
 Reinstall XQuartz
 (Re)install Macports and XCode